 - No Annual Loyalty Bonus.
 This card doesn’t offer an annual loyalty bonus.
 Such bonuses are fairly common in the hotel credit card niche, and often generous – for instance, the Club Carlson Rewards Visa Signature Credit Card’s annual loyalty bonus is worth up to 3 free nights.

 - Thin Selection of Participating Hotels.
 Though the Stash program continues to add new boutique hotels, its selection of participating properties remains thin.
-Fewer than 200 Stash hotels operate in the U.S. and Caribbean, compared with more than 3,000 worldwide in the Marriott family and more than 4,000 worldwide in the Hilton family.
-Even in popular destinations, such as New York City and San Francisco, Stash Hotel Rewards Visa Signature cardholders have far less choice than those with cards tied to larger hotel families, such as the Marriott Rewards Premier Credit Card.
+Fewer than 200 Stash hotels operate in the U.S. and Caribbean, compared with more than 6,000 worldwide in the Marriott family and more than 4,000 worldwide in the Hilton family.
+Even in popular destinations, such as New York City and San Francisco, Stash Hotel Rewards Visa Signature cardholders have far less choice than those with cards tied to larger hotel families, such as the Marriott Bonvoy Boundless™ Credit Card from Chase.